xboxoneresearch/xboxoneresearch.github.io/_posts/2024-08-15-news-recap.md

 After the reports of the issues mentioned for the original Durango Dumplings method, we investigated once more in search of another method.

 On both OS versions **10.0.25398.4908** and **10.0.25398.4909** we were still able to copy a game XVC to the temp.
-XVD location, and were also stil able to the appropriate license - so far so good.
+XVD location, and were also still able to load the appropriate license - so far so good.

 However, when starting the game...
 The T:\ drive was just empty!